-When a person fails to act reasonably in acting on a degree of care owed to someone else, that is called negligence.
+When a person fails to act reasonably in acting with a degree of care owed to someone else, that is called negligence.
 The facts of a case very much affect whether something would be defined as negligent or not.
 For instance, certain people are held to a higher standard as others (doctors, lawyers, etc.) and society has placed certain expectations of care in certain situations.
 While laws vary from state to state, the basics are as follow:

 This means the defendant should or should not have acted in a certain way.
 When a duty is owed to someone, we mean that they should have acted in a certain way.
 For example, a driver owes a duty to others on the road by driving safely.

 This is when the defendant has failed to act in accordance with fulfilling his or her duty.
 Using the driver example, the defendant failed to drive safely thereby breaching the duty to other drivers.